anhaidgroup/sparkly/README.md

 Welcome to Sparkly!
 Sparkly is a TF/IDF top-k blocking for entity matching system built on top of Apache Spark and PyLucene.

-# Paper and Data
+## Paper and Data

 A link to our paper can be found [here](https://pages.cs.wisc.edu/~anhai/papers1/sparkly-tr22.pdf).
 Data used in the paper can be found [here](https://pages.cs.wisc.edu/~dpaulsen/sparkly_datasets/).

-# Quick Start: Sparkly in 30 Seconds
+## Quick Start: Sparkly in 30 Seconds

-There are three main steps to running sparkly,
+There are three main steps to running Sparkly,

 1. Reading Data